 6. Fabric (modular and fast-growing)

-Best for: Fast-growing digital retailers and B2B businesses looking for modular, API-first headless commerce without the complexity of open-source platforms.
+Best for: Fast-growing digital retailers and B2B businesses looking for modular, API-first headless eCommerce platforms without the complexity of open-source platforms.

 Fabric is a modern headless eCommerce platform built around a suite of modular APIs for orders, products, inventory, cart, shipping, and promotions.
 It’s designed for performance, extensibility, and fast time-to-market.
 With over 300 APIs and a fully composable architecture, Fabric enables brands to create scalable, tailored commerce solutions without starting from scratch.